 Rachel Fox: Mind Body Coach

-The VIA character strengths quiz can be taken in about 15 minutes and is a simple way to discover your best personality traits.
-Those that you are most often expressing, but because you are being you, on automatic for most of the time, it can be difficult to see what makes you tick!
+The VIA character strengths quiz can be taken in about 15 minutes and is a simple way to discover your best personality traits – the strengths that you are most often expressing because you are simply being you!

 We often focus on the things we find challenging, looking for ways to improve our performance.